Hoboneer/sxhkd-parser/README.md

 - `hkfind`: Get hotkeys that match given search criteria.
 - `hkxargs`: Execute commands on a keybind's command for editing them, retrieving some information from them, or running linters on them.
+- `hkdebug`: Retrieve information useful for debugging the config.

 For more, see the modules prefixed with `hk` in `sxhkd_parser/cli/`.